werner77/AdventOfCode/README.md

 # AdventOfCode
-Solutions to the AdventOfCode puzzles
+Solutions to the AdventOfCode puzzles in Kotlin